 We have incurred a net loss in the past several fiscal years.
 We cannot anticipate with certainty what our earnings, if any, will be in any future period.
-However, we could incur further net losses as we continue to expand our network into new and existing markets and pursue our business strategy in 5G and providing cloud and data centre services.
+However, we could incur further net losses as we continue to expand our network into new and existing markets and pursue our business strategy in 5G.
 Accordingly, our results of operations may fluctuate significantly, which may adversely affect the value of an investment in our Common Shares.
 We may also invest significantly in our business before we expect cash flow from operations to be adequate to cover our anticipated expenses.